Tafara-N/alx-low_level_programming/0x1E-search_algorithms/README.md

 - GitHub repository: `alx-low_level_programming`
 - Directory: `0x1E-search_algorithms`
-File: 105-jump_list.c
+- File: 105-jump_list.c
 13. Linear search in a skip list
 #advanced
 As you see now, looking for a specific value in a singly linked list always leads to browse every element of the list.
 A common way to optimize the time complexity of a search in a singly linked list is to modify the list itself by adding an “express lane” to browse it.
 A linked list with an express lane is called a skip list.
 This change does not come without consequences.
 Indeed, the space complexity of a search in this kind of list will grow as sizeof(skiplist_t) > sizeof(listint_t) (see example below).

-Please define the following data structure in your search_algos.h header file:
+Please define the following data structure in your search_algos.h header - File:

 /**
  * struct skiplist_s - Singly linked list with an express lane